incountry/sdk-java/README.md

 The SDK has a `SecretKeyAccessor` interface which allows you to pass your own secrets/keys to the SDK.

-Note: even though SDK uses PBKDF2 to generate a cryptographically strong encryption key, you must make sure you provide a secret/password which follows modern security best practices and standards.

 `SecretKeyAccessor` allows you to pass a function that should return representing your secret in `SecretsData` class instance:
 ```java
 public interface SecretKeyAccessor {